nxtwave/angular-lazyload/README.md

 ## Application Router

 The application router contains each application state which routes to an application component.
-The home state maps directly to the home component as it was loaded on application startup.
-The contact state and the about state use a resolver to load the module on-demand.

 ```
 (function() {